MCTS-Judge: Test-Time Scaling in LLM-as-a-Judge for Code Correctness Evaluation: Experiments

 \subsection{Scaling Test-time Computation}

 We explore the relationship between test-time computational scale and performance gains under our LLM-as-a-Judge framework.
 MCTS-Judge relies on simulated execution of test cases to determine the terminal reward, thereby providing more accurate guidance for MCTS and final prediction selection.
 Intuitively, increasing the number of test cases ($\alpha$) reduces the likelihood of misjudging incorrect code as correct, while increasing the execution times per test case ($\delta$) further enhances accuracy.
 Furthermore, extending the maximum tree depth provides a more comprehensive evaluation, and more rollouts enable broader exploration.
 Fig.~\ref{fig:law} demonstrates the impact of these key hyperparameters on the APPS benchmark using \textit{DeepSeek-Coder-V2-16B-Instruct} and \textit{Qwen2.5-Coder-14B-Instruct} as base models.
-As expected, MCTS-Judge benefits from extending the test-time computation, although the trends vary depending on the specific hyperparameters and models.
-These findings align with similar observations by OpenAI~\cite{openai}, demonstrating the potential of test-time scaling for LLM-as-a-judge paradigms.
+MCTS-Judge benefits from increased test-time computation, though the gains vary with specific hyperparameters and models.
+These results align with OpenAI’s findings~\cite{openai}, highlighting the potential of test-time scaling for LLM-as-a-Judge frameworks.